serviceanimals/Harper/LL.md

 [serviceanimals/](https://serviceanimals.github.io/)[Harper/](https://serviceanimals.github.io/Harper)[WQS](WQS.md)
 [serviceanimals/](https://serviceanimals.github.io/)[Harper/](https://serviceanimals.github.io/Harper)[paychecktime](paychecktime.md)

-Language Learner
+# Language Learner

 A dog can be a good language learner.

 Do you speak in a couple of human languages with your dog?

-For example sit:
+For example the command sit in a few different languages.

 Do you conjugate verbs in other languages with your dog?

-For example be:
+For example with the verbs be, do and have:

 in future tense

 in past tense

 in present tense
 <!-- LL.md EF -->